socal-ucr/Rodinia/opencl/nn/README.txt

-Currently, the CUDA and OpenCL versions of NN are implemented differently.
-We will fix this by including comparable versions.

 The Nearest Neighbor application computes the nearest location to a specific latitude and longitude for a number of hurricanes (data from: http://weather.unisys.com/hurricane/).